ArubaKube/liqo-dashboard/docs/test-kind.md

 # Quick Test

-The Liqo UI is designed to work on a production-ready cluster (e.g., equipped with an external load balancer and an ingress controller).
-The following guide explains how to **locally** set up a minimal running configuration using an ingress controller.
+The Liqo UI is designed to work on a production-ready cluster, i.e., equipped with an external load balancer and an ingress controller.
+The following guide explains how to **locally** set up a minimal cluster, running on KinD, where the Liqo UI is reachable through an ingress controller.

 ## Using KinD